mag-/gpu_benchmark/README.md

 ## Key Features

+1. **Median** instead of maximum value, each mutliplication is repeated 100 times and we take a median.

+2. **Clearing L2 Cache** between iterations we are clearing L2 cache on the GPU see the article by [SemiAnalysis](https://semianalysis.com/2024/12/22/mi300x-vs-h100-vs-h200-benchmark-part-1-training/)

-1. **Optimized Search**: Unlike the [original implementation](https://github.com/stas00/ml-engineering/blob/master/compute/accelerator/benchmarks/mamf-finder.py) which uses a brute force approach, this version leverages Optuna for efficient parameter optimization.
+3. **Optimized Search**: Unlike the [original implementation](https://github.com/stas00/ml-engineering/blob/master/compute/accelerator/benchmarks/mamf-finder.py) which uses a brute force approach, this version leverages Optuna for efficient parameter optimization.

 2. **Visualization**: Optuna provides insightful visualizations of the optimization process: